vu-societal-analytics/societal-analytics-lab-website/_services/vacancies2.md

 # Your profile

 ## In terms of you:
-* You are a master student registered at a Dutch higher education institution and you are allowed to work in the Netherlands.
+* You are a master student registered at a Dutch higher education institution.
-* You have at least 60 ECTS.
 * You don't exceed the max FTE you are allowed to work as student assistants on an annual basis, which is 0,4 FTE on average.

 ## In terms of your skills: